 This is a great opportunity for investigators in U.S.-based institutions to obtain support for Spitzer archival research.

 Please note that the ADP program only supports research on objects and phenomena outside of our Solar System.
 Spitzer archival proposals to support research on our Solar System should be directed to the Planetary Science Division.
-Depending on the science, the programs that provide the best funding opportunities are
+These programs can be found in ROSES Appendix C.

 In all cases we recommend that Spitzer researchers contact the cognizant program officer at NASA in advance of submitting their funding proposals.